RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

-Here is the fully updated, corrected, and expanded `README.md` for **SENTINEL-WEAR**.
-This version integrates the **Camera Identification Layer** as an opt-in, privacy-centric feature distinct from the primary sensing mesh, ensuring no omissions from previous iterations.

----

 # SENTINEL-WEAR — Wearable Distributed Sensing for Personal Awareness (Research Framework)

 **An open research framework for wearable, jewelry-form-factor distributed sensors that build a 360° body-coordinate awareness field around the wearer.**